 1. Constraint versus Stretch

 The strategy created by top management that boils down to the frontline person can be seen as constraints.
 Stretch, however, is when management creates a set of values and an ambition that invites and inspires employees to get the maximum out of themselves.

 2. Compliance versus Discipline

 Planning systems, budgeting systems, financial systems are all examples that can be related to compliance.
-The opposite are embedding norms of self-discipline where trust and ownership is given to employees.
+The opposite is embedding norms of self-discipline where trust and ownership are given to employees.